 Once you’ve got the green light for building a garage bathroom, it’s time to call a general contractor to evaluate your home’s existing plumbing system and water heater capabilities.
 In some instances, it will be possible to draw water from your existing system to your new bathroom by running pipes underground or in your walls.
 If it’s not possible, your contractor should be able to make recommendations on adding a bathroom plumbing system to your garage.

 Meanwhile, they’ll also be able to advise you on the best locations for new wiring and outlets for your garage bathroom.

 When building a garage bathroom, it’s important to ensure there’s an adequate ventilation system to prevent steam and moisture from building up in your space.
 This often entails installing a window — usually 1.5 square feet or more – to facilitate airflow, as well as installing vents in the ceiling to improve circulation.

 Your paint job can play a role in ventilation as well.
 Moisture-resistant, glossy enamel will deter the formation of mole and mildew, and it’s easy to clean as well.

 Planning the bathroom layout

-Using insight from the site visit, your contractor will start drafting possible layouts for your garage bathroom.
+Using the insight from the site visit, your contractor will start drafting possible layouts for your garage bathroom.

 Most regions require construction projects to adhere to guidelines outlined by the International Residential Code, and individual states and municipalities have their own regulations as well.
-The International Code Council has an interactive database of building codes for each state, which includes separate standards for the City of Los Angeles and County of Los Angeles.
+The International Code Council has an interactive database of building codes for each state, which includes separate standards for the City of Los Angeles and the County of Los Angeles.

 Bringing together form and function